 Hundreds of billions of dollars are currently fleeing emerging economies.
 Every BRIC country (Brazil, Russia, India, and China) is struggling, and the group’s growing footprint means its problems won't only have a casual ripple effect on the globe at large; it'll be a tidal wave effect in due time...

 In China alone the recent economic gloom triggered a rout in stock markets around the world.
-All but India’s is now in full-fledged bear market territory — a decline of at least 15% from its peak.

 Indeed, this is bad news for Western nations like the U.S. and those in Europe that have been increasingly targeting the BRICs for future growth since 2001 when Goldman Sachs chief economist Jim O’Neill coined the acronym BRIC, calling them “the economic engines of tomorrow.”